CS-201-Spring-21/project-teams/README.md

 The program in `projectteams.py` reads the text file and computes _pairings_.
 A pairing consists of pairs of teams whose choices overlap.
 Multiple pairs can be assigned to a single data structure, but one team can only be assigned to one pair and one data structure.

-Contributions in the form of pill requests are welcome.
+Contributions in the form of pull requests are welcome.